 (5) The validity of any document or of the service thereof shall not be affected by any error, misdescription, or irregularity which is not calculated to mislead, or which in fact does not mislead.

-(6) For the purposes of this section “document” includes any requisition, notice, order or demand, or any summons or proceeding under the Criminal Procedure Act 2004, issued or made for any of the purposes of this Act or any by-law or regulation made for the purposes of this Act and “serve” includes “deliver”, “give”, and “send”.
+(6) For the purposes of this section document includes any requisition, notice, order or demand, or any summons or proceeding under the Criminal Procedure Act 2004, issued or made for any of the purposes of this Act or any by-law or regulation made for the purposes of this Act and serve includes “deliver”, “give”, and “send”.

 (7) Any prosecution of an offence under this Act or any by-law or regulation made for the purposes of this Act against any owner or occupier whose name is unknown to the Corporation may be commenced against him by the description of “owner” or “occupier” of the land to which the charge refers without further name or description.